Italia-class ironclad: Propulsion machinery

 Their propulsion system consisted of four compound steam engines each driving a single screw propeller, which were 6.25 m in diameter.
 The engines could be run either in compound mode for greater fuel efficiency or in direct-acting mode for higher speed.
 Steam was supplied by twenty-six coal-fired, oval fire-tube boilers aboard Italia, while Lepanto received eight of the oval boilers and sixteen locomotive boilers.
 The ships' engine rooms were placed amidships, each engine in its own watertight compartment, with three boiler rooms on either end the engines.
-Italias boilers were trunked into six funnels, placed in two sets of three all on the centerline.
-Lepanto only had four funnels in two pairs; during Italias refit in 1905–1908, her funnels were reduced to an identical arrangement.
+Italia's boilers were trunked into six funnels, placed in two sets of three all on the centerline.
+Lepanto only had four funnels in two pairs; during Italia's refit in 1905–1908, her funnels were reduced to an identical arrangement.

 The ships' propulsion system was projected to produce 18000 ihp using forced draft to reach the intended top speed of 18 kn.
-On her initial speed trials, Italias engines produced a top speed of 17.5 kn from a maximum of 15907 ihp, and she could maintain this speed for about an hour.
+On her initial speed trials, Italia's engines produced a top speed of 17.5 kn from a maximum of 15907 ihp, and she could maintain this speed for about an hour.
 Lepanto was faster, with a top speed of 18.38 kn from 16150 ihp.
 The ships had a coal storage capacity of 3000 LT, though in practice likely carried 1550 LT.
 Figures for the ships' cruising radius vary; Conway's All the World's Fighting Ships reports that they could steam for 5000 nmi at a speed of 10 kn, while the historian Sergie Vinogradov states that they had a range of 8700 nmi at the same speed.